 Avoid crock pot chicken recipes that use canned soups, high-sodium sauces and broths, full-fat cheeses, and prepared sauces made with added sugar.
 Opt for recipes that use vegetables, spices, brown rice, legumes, Greek yogurt, fruits, and low-sodium broths.

 If you’re a fan of Chinese take-out, this chicken stir-fry recipe was made for you.
-It uses fresh lemons, spices, fresh mushrooms, and bell peppers.
+It uses fresh lemons, spices, and bell peppers.
 When you make this recipe, you’ll bring the flavors of authentic Asian chicken to your table.